iteratec/kcwarden/docs/auditors/clients.md

 Clients should be carefully reviewed to ensure that the use of offline tokens is genuinely necessary for their operation.
-If not required, it is advisable to remove the `offline_access` scope from the default client scopes, disable refresh tokens for the client, or adjust the configuration to mitigate the potential security risks associated with long-lived access tokens.
+If not required, it is advisable to remove the `offline_access` scope from the default client scopes, disable refresh tokens for the client, and/or adjust the configuration to mitigate the potential security risks associated with long-lived access tokens.
 This auditor aims to highlight clients with potentially unnecessary default offline access to prompt a security review and adjustment of their configuration.

 ## ClientWithOptionalOfflineAccessScope

-TODO Check if this is correct, as offline tokens also require refresh tokens to be enabled in the client. => Check implementation and description, make them correct and consistent.

-This auditor alerts on Keycloak clients that have the `offline_access` scope set as an optional client scope.
+This auditor alerts on Keycloak clients that have the `offline_access` scope set as an optional client scope, and that have refresh tokens enabled.
 The `offline_access` scope grants applications the ability to use offline tokens, which are enhanced versions of refresh tokens with significantly longer lifespans.
-These tokens are especially useful for applications requiring prolonged access to a user's account without active user participation, such as mobile applications or server-to-server communications.
+These tokens are especially useful for applications requiring prolonged access to a user's account without active user participation, such as mobile pplications or server-to-server communications.

 However, the inclusion of the `offline_access` scope, even as an optional one, raises security concerns for clients that do not necessitate such extended access capabilities.
 The potential exposure of offline tokens poses a risk of long-term unauthorized access to user accounts if these tokens are compromised.

-Clients leveraging the `offline_access` scope should undergo a thorough review to ascertain the necessity of this capability for their functionality.
-If the use of offline tokens is not imperative, it's recommended to either remove this scope from the list of optional scopes, disable refresh tokens to prevent the issuance of offline tokens, or adjust the client's configuration to ensure that the use of offline tokens aligns with the security requirements and operational needs.
+Clients leveraging the `offline_access` scope should undergo a thorough review to ensure the necessity of this capability for their functionality.
+If the use of offline tokens is not required, it's recommended to either remove this scope from the list of optional scopes, disable refresh tokens to prevent the issuance of offline tokens, or adjust the client's configuration to ensure that the use of offline tokens aligns with the security requirements and operational needs.
 This warning aims to prompt a reevaluation of the need for offline access, advocating for tighter